hringbauer/hapROH/docs/tutorial.rst

 Dependencies
 *************

-The basic requirements for calling ROH are kept minimal and only sufficient for the core ROH calling ('numpy', 'pandas', 'scipy' & 'h5py').
-If you want to use extended analysis and plotting functionality: There are extra Python packages that you need to install (e.g. via `pip` or `conda`).
+The basic requirements for calling ROH are kept minimal and only sufficient for the core ROH calling (*numpy*, *pandas*, *scipy* & *h5py*).
+If you want to use extended analysis and plotting functionality: There are extra Python packages that you need to install (e.g. via *pip* or *conda*).

-1. If you want to use the advanced plotting functionality, you need `matplotlib` installed.
+1. If you want to use the advanced plotting functionality, you need *matplotlib* installed.

-2. For plotting of maps, you will need `basemap` (warning: installing can be tricky on some architectures).
+2. For plotting of maps, you will need *basemap* (warning: installing can be tricky on some architectures).

-3.s If you want to use the effective population size fitting functionality from ROH output, you require the package `statsmodels`.
+3. If you want to use the effective population size fitting functionality from ROH output, you require the package *statsmodels*.

 c Extension
 ************